theirc/airbel/src/_studies/assessing-the-relative-effectiveness-of-different-programs-to-offset-the-learning-costs-associated-with-adoption-of-new-agricultural-technology-in-sierra-leone.md

 start_date: 2010-01-01 00:00:00
 end_date: 2013-01-01 00:00:00
 title: >-
-  Assessing the Relative Effectiveness of Different Programs to Offset the Learning Costs Associated with Adoption of New Agricultural Technology in Sierra Leone
+  Assessing the relative effectiveness of different programs to offset the learning costs associated with adoption of new agricultural technology in Sierra Leone
 featured: false
 evergreen: false